andypowe11/Dash-Button-iMessage-Sender/README.md

 or dad would sound the buzzer and we'd run downstairs, drooling like Pavlov's dogs!

 Of course, now that we all have smart-phones such things seem quaint - we can communicate more flexibly with iMessage, Twitter, Facebook Messenger and the rest.
-But I find myself regularly sending a txt with just the letter 't' to my son at around 7pm - he's 2 floors up in the loft conversion so it's the easiest way to tell him that tea is ready.
+But I find myself regularly sending a txt with just the letter 't' to my son at around 7pm - he's 2 floors up in the loft conversion so it's the easiest way to tell him that the evening meal is ready.

 This project takes a standard Amazon Dash button and turns it into a tool for sending a message to one of your contacts via iMessage on your iMac or Macbook.
 I use it to send a reminder to my son to either 1) come and have tea,